-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children.
+The governing body ensures that the school works in line with statutory guidance Working Together to Safeguard Children.

-Safeguarding partners, the Hertfordshire Safeguarding Children Partnership (HSCP) are the 3 organisations responsible for the partnership arrangements for keeping children safe (Hertfordshire County Council, Hertfordshire Constabulary and The Hertfordshire and West Essex Integrated Board) will make arrangements to work together with appropriate relevant agencies, of which Schools and College are, to safeguard and promote the welfare of local children, including identifying and responding to their needs.
+Safeguarding partners, the Hertfordshire Safeguarding Children Partnership (HSCP) are the 3 organisations responsible for the partnership arrangements for keeping children safe (Hertfordshire County Council, Hertfordshire Constabulary and The Hertfordshire and West Essex Integrated Board) and will make arrangements to work together with appropriate relevant agencies, of which Schools and College are, to safeguard and promote the welfare of local children, including identifying and responding to their needs.

-HSCP create a procedures manual which sets out how they will work together and with any relevant agencies.
+HSCP creates a procedures manual which sets out how they will work together and with any relevant agencies.

-Working Together to Safeguard Children is very clear that all schools (including those in multi-academy trusts) and colleges in the local area should be fully engaged, involved, and included in safeguarding arrangements.
-It is expected that, locally, the safeguarding partners (HSCP) will name schools and colleges as relevant agencies.
+Working Together to Safeguard Children is very clear that all schools in the local area should be fully engaged, involved, and included in safeguarding arrangements.
+It is expected that, locally, the safeguarding partners (HSCP) will name schools as relevant agencies.
 Safeguarding partners (HSCP) will set out in their published arrangements which organisations and agencies they will be working with, and the expectations placed on any agencies and organisations by the arrangements.
-Once named as a relevant agency, schools, and colleges, in the same way as other relevant agencies, are under a statutory duty to cooperate with the published arrangements.
+Once named as a relevant agency, schools, in the same way as other relevant agencies, are under a statutory duty to co-operate with the published arrangements.
 They must act in accordance with the safeguarding arrangements.

-It is especially important that schools and colleges understand their role within the local safeguarding arrangements.
-Governing bodies, proprietors, and their senior leadership teams, especially their DSLs, should make themselves aware of and follow their local arrangements
+It is especially important that schools understand their role within the local safeguarding arrangements.
+Governing bodies, and their senior leadership teams, especially their DSLs, should make themselves aware of and follow their local arrangements

-Governing bodies and proprietors should understand the local criteria for action and the local protocol for assessment and ensure they are reflected in their own policies and procedures.
-They should also be prepared to supply information as requested by the safeguarding partners.
+The governing body understands the local criteria for action and the local protocol for assessment and ensures they are reflected in their own policies and procedures.
+They are prepared to supply information as requested by the safeguarding partners.

-Schools and colleges should work with local authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+The school works with local authority children's social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

-All schools and colleges should allow access for local authority children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.
+The school allows access for local authority children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.